Skip to main content

 Iranian officials say the human cost of the attacks has been staggering.

-Health authorities report that about 200 children are among the dead, with victims ranging in age from infants to elderly citizens, and many casualties occurring in residential neighborhoods or workplaces rather than military installations.
+Health authorities report that about 200 children are among the dead, with victims ranging in age from infants to elderly citizens, and many casualties occurring in residential neighbourhoods or workplaces rather than military installations.

 Hospitals and medical infrastructure have also been heavily affected.
 Iranian health officials claim that more than two dozen hospitals and numerous emergency facilities have been damaged, while ambulances and healthcare workers have been caught in the crossfire.